 Many people find the practice of writing a gratitude list helps them to get inspired.
 Often, I don’t actively feel gratitude until I set out and look for some.
 Try it every day for awhile, and see if your outlook on life doesn’t shift dramatically!

 Demonstrating your appreciation of others is a reliable way to help you remember all the good that is happening in the world, no matter how bleak you may feel at the moment.
-Showing others our gratitude by acknowledging them helps us feel more connected, and reminds us we are not alone.
+Showing others our attitude of gratitude by acknowledging them helps us feel more connected, and reminds us we are not alone.